 The Lobster Pot also comes highly recommended.
 5157 Ocean Blvd.

-For breakfast check out the Sun Garden Cafe.
-Located in the Siesta Key Village, this a great spot for breakfast with a large menu from eggs, omelettes, eggs benedict, biscuits and gravy and sweet potato pancakes.
+For breakfast check out the Sun Garden Café.
+Located in the Siesta Key Village, this a great spot for breakfast with a large menu from eggs, omelets, eggs benedict, biscuits and gravy and sweet potato pancakes.
 210 Avenida Madera.

-Friends who spent the winter there, loved Bonjour Frenchcafe for breakfast and lunch.
+Friends who spent the winter there, loved Bonjour French Café for breakfast and lunch.
 I am excited to try it on my next visit.
-Their menu offers croissants plus a variety of crêpes, omelettes, quiches, fruits and baguette sandwiches.
+Their menu offers croissants plus a variety of crêpes, omelets, quiches, fruits and baguette sandwiches.
 5214 Ocean Blvd.

-Big Olaf Creamery is the go-to spot for ice cream since 1982 at 5208 Ocean Blvd.
+Olaf’s Siesta Village (formerly Big Olaf Creamery) is the go-to spot for ice cream at 5208 Ocean Boulevard, Siesta Key

 To stay in Siesta Key, I loved staying at The Capri at Siesta.
 This is a small, boutique property with 10 studio or one bedroom units.
 The rooms are comfortable and attractively furnished and have kitchenettes for those who don’t want to eat out for every meal.
 There is an attractive patio area and you are a short walk to the white sand beach.
 There are a number of other small properties on the same street which share the private beach.
 Beach chairs are available for rent at the beach.